drjarno/publish/plotly.md

 data = [trace1]
 py.iplot(data)   # create a unique URL and open the plot inline in a Jupyter Notebook
 ~~~

-* `connected=True` will use the online plotly.js library inside the notebook (smaller notebook file sizes)
-* `connected=False` will include plotly.js into the notebook for complete offline work (larger files
-  sizes, also need to modify some notebook settings before it works)

 # 2D plots: deeper dive
 ## Scatter plots